-Sandy core samples are taken yearly during low water springs.
-The samples are collected from 1 - 3 sampling stations (station dependent), using a core of 155mm diameter to a depth of 100mm.
+Sandy core samples are taken yearly from four sites and every three years from eleven sites during low water springs.
+The samples are collected from 1 - 3 sampling stations (site dependent), using a core of 155mm diameter to a depth of 100mm.
 The samples are sieved through a sieve with mesh of 500μm.
 In each site five replicate samples are collected.
 In laboratory the benthic macro-invertebrate samples are hand sorted, identified to the family level and counts for abundance are made.

-In addition Flotta Oil Terminal has confirmed that OIC can have access to the tri-annual sea bed survey that they carry out.
+In addition, Flotta Oil Terminal has confirmed that OIC can have access to the tri-annual sea bed survey that they carry out.